- A common bacterial skin infection mostly in children 2 to 5 years of age, but adults can get school sores

 - May cause swollen lymph glands in the area near the sores

-- May be draining pus
+- Found to be draining pus

 Every time your child touches the school sore and then scratches another part of the skin with that finger, they can start a new site of school sore.
 To prevent this, encourage your child not to touch or pick at the sores.
 Keep their fingernails cut short, so the bacteria can’t live under their nails and spread.
 Wash their hands often with one of the antibacterial liquid soaps.
 Cover the sores with a Band-Aid if they are not on the face.